wargold/MovieNerds/README.md

 `src/.env:` firebase api keys, domain, db etc.

 `src/img/:` containing gif and logo.

+`src/loader/:` containing a function that returns our new loader and corresponding css code to that loader.

 `webpack/webpack.config.js:` The main webpack config, webpack is our build tool.